bhrrc/modernslaveryregistry.org/README.md

 ## Extracting text from PDF statements

-You will need to install the following [`Docsplit` dependencies](http://documentcloud.github.io/docsplit/#installation):
+If you are not using the Vagrant VM, you will need to install the following [`Docsplit` dependencies](http://documentcloud.github.io/docsplit/#installation):

 Linux: